-Managing Across Nations in the 21st Century

-This course provides the students with the knowledge of cross-national differences in management and organization and their effects on multinational enterprises.
+MGMT 6331 (3 to 4) Managing Across Nations in the 21st Century This course provides the students with the knowledge of cross-national differences in management and organization and their effects on multinational enterprises.
 In comparing management practice around the world, the course covers topics such as national cultures, national political economics, and management of multinational corporations.
 Prerequisite: MGMT 6002, Graduate standing.

-Global Markets in Transition
+MGMT 6350 (3) Global Markets in Transition

 International business opportunities arise in many different parts of the world.
 This course focuses on an emerging global market that is important for business.
-The analysis includes looking at patterns of trade and foreign direct investment, market size and consumption patterns, cultural preferences, the influence of government, legal systems, etc. Prerequisite: Graduate standing.
+The analysis includes looking at patterns of trade and foreign direct investment, market size and consumption patterns, cultural preferences, the influence of government, legal systems, etc.

-Global Competition and Strategy
+MGMT 6360 (3) Global Competition and Strategy

 By examining a variety of businesses in both advanced and developing economies, this course probes the ultimate determinants of a nation's or region's productivity, rooted in the strategies and operating practices of locally-based firms, the vitality of clusters, and the quality of the business environment in which competition takes place.
-Prerequisite: Graduate standing.